Are These Common Rehab Beliefs Holding You Back? Debunking Misconceptions About Pain and Recovery

 Many people believe that shoulder pain is primarily caused by poor movement mechanics.
 Whether it’s a rotator cuff injury or general discomfort, the assumption is often that the shoulder isn’t moving "correctly," and this must be fixed with specific exercises to restore movement patterns.

-The Reality: Like back pain, shoulder pain is rarely caused by a single factor.
+Like back pain, shoulder pain is rarely caused by a single factor.
 Shoulder mechanics may play a role, but pain can also arise from overuse, prolonged postures, or even lifestyle factors like stress and sleep quality.
-Research now points to the importance of treating shoulder pain from a more comprehensive perspective, considering the entire body and how the shoulder functions within it.
+When we latch onto rehab misconceptions, Research now points to the importance of treating shoulder pain from a more comprehensive perspective, considering the entire body and how the shoulder functions within it.

 Misconception 4: Do You Need Specific Exercises for Effective Rehab?